onkelbeh/HomeAssistantRepository/README.md

   * Sonoff Pow R2
   * Sonoff 4ch
   * Sonoff Dual
-  * Sonoff RF Bridge with remote Swiches
+  * Sonoff RF Bridge with remote Switches
   * Sonoff Touch
   * Sonoff Basic (not working well with Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because I have no good implementation of an energy monitor in ESPHome.